microsoftgraph/microsoft-graph-training/tutorials/includes/python/01-intro.md

 This tutorial teaches you how to build a Python console app that uses the Microsoft Graph API.

+> [!IMPORTANT]
+> The Microsoft Graph Core Python Client Library is currently in preview.
+During this period breaking changes are expected to happen.
+This tutorial was written with version 0.2.2.

 > [!TIP]
 > If you prefer to just download the completed tutorial, you can download or clone the [GitHub repository](https://github.com/microsoftgraph/msgraph-training-python).